-Tuition and Fees US\$ 15,347
+Tuition and Fees

+US\$ 15,347

-of which US\$274 is refundable at the end of the semester if no housing damage has occurred
+of which US\$274 is refundable housing deposit (unless damage has occurred).

-Family Tuition Waiver
+Family Tuition Waiver\

 For families who have more than one son/daughter enrolled simultaneously at AUD as full-time undergraduates, a tuition remission of 25% is given to each offspring (sibling) after the first in Fall and Spring semesters only.
 Students who qualify for this waiver must, upon registration, complete a form available at the Finance Office.
 Scholarship students are not eligible for a Family Tuition Waiver.